 The next step is the kneading process (strictly no rolling pins here guys, so prepare to dig those knuckles in).

 Once you’ve managed to create a soft, airy and extremely pliable dough, it’s time to start the stretching process and we can’t stress how important this stage is.
 Words alone cannot illustrate the difficult process of stretching so please study the hands of the pros – Youtube has a massive number of pizza dough stretching guides, as you'd expect.
 This is the one that came up top of the search results.

 If you're looking for some top pizza dough recipes, Ooni's Recipe Page is a good place to start.

 Making pizza at home: using pre-made dough

-My current favourite choice of pre-produced dough balls are those made by Dough Dealers who source their products directly from established pizza restaurants before shipping them in cooler bags.
-We received a package of soft Neapolitan-style dough balls, fresh passata, fresh Buffalo mozzarella and a flour and semolina mix (for kneading the dough), all pre-prepared by award-winning pizzeria L’oro di Napoli.
-Needless to say they produced the most genuine restaurant-like pizzas this writer has ever tasted, with a deep, crispy, lightly salted crust replete with leopard spots and a perfectly browned base.
+We received a package of soft Neapolitan-style dough balls, fresh passata, fresh Buffalo mozzarella and a flour and semolina mix (for laying out the dough), all pre-prepared by award-winning pizzeria L’oro di Napoli in Ealing.
+We put them in the excellent Sage The Smart Oven Pizzaiolo and they produced some of the most genuine restaurant-like pizzas this writer has ever tasted, with a deep, crispy, lightly salted crust replete with leopard spots and a perfectly browned base.
 Absolute magic!

 Yes, you’ll still need to stretch these pre-made dough balls yourself – remember no rolling pins – but you’ll be saving a lot of extra hassle (and mess) by cutting out the prepping part.